Union jobs? Ford's plan for new EV factories raises question

 So far, Republican U.S. Sens.
 Bill Hagerty and Marsha Blackburn haven't publicly opposed a union at the Ford facilities, which are still years away from opening.
 But both stressed the state's right-to-work law, with Hagerty saying he hopes future workers who will decide whether to unionize “will be mindful of the pro-business, pro-competition and pro-worker policies of Tennessee.”

 The Ford plants could raise the standard of living in Haywood County and those surrounding it.
 Workers at union auto assembly plants earn an average of around $32 an hour, compared with the national average auto manufacturing wage of $25.
-But in Tennessee, Cornfield said, auto manufacturing workers are paid an average of only $19 an hour,
+But in Tennessee, Cornfield said, production workers in all industries are paid an average of only $19 an hour.

 Auto companies generally want to pay less at plants that make parts, such as batteries, rather than assemble vehicles.
 But the UAW will seek assembly-plant wages at those facilities.

-Note: This story was first published on Sept.
-30, 2021.
-It was updated on Oct.
-1, 2021 to correct a reference to Tennessee auto manufacturing workers making an average of $19 per hour.
-The $19 figure is for production workers in all industries.